 Connecting with Candidates

 As a recruiter, you are the face of your company to the attendees.
 Their interaction with you will determine their impression of your business.
-The Leighton School and the Career Services Office hope these tips will help you as you plan for the Career and Internship Fair.
+The Career Services Office hopes these tips will help you as you plan for the Career and Internship Fair.

 Arrive early…but not too early.
 Doors open at noon.
-We advise you to arrive around 11 a.m.—that is not a rule, it is a suggestion.
-Do not arrive earlier than 10:00 a.m., as IU South Bend staff may be conducting final set up for the event.
+As a general rule, it's best to arrive around 11:00 a.m.
+Do not arrive earlier than 10:00 a.m., as we may be conducting final set up for the event.

 When considering arrival time, ask yourself how long will it take to drop your materials off, park, get into the Student Activities Center (SAC) and set up so that you are ready at noon?
 Add 20 minutes so you have extra time to cope with any unforeseen delay.